-The Authority May in the Future Redeem Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes at Par Value.
-To the extent that the Authority is unable to purchase Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes through open market purchases, privately negotiated transactions, subsequent invitations to offer, tender offers, exchange offers or otherwise, the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes are subject to redemption by the Authority in accordance with the terms of the Master Bond Resolution from recoveries of principal and other moneys held under the Master Bond Resolution.
+The Authority May in the Future Redeem Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes at Par Value.
+To the extent that the Authority is unable to purchase Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1

+Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes through open market purchases, privately negotiated transactions, subsequent invitations to offer, tender offers, exchange offers or otherwise, the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes are subject to redemption by the Authority in accordance with the terms of the Master Bond Resolution from recoveries of principal and other moneys held under the Master Bond Resolution.
 Pursuant to the Master Bond Resolution, such redemptions must be made at a price equal to 100% of par value plus accrued and unpaid interest.
-The Authority has previously redeemed Bond and Notes issued pursuant to the Master Bond Resolution at par, including Series 2001A-2 Bonds and Series 2001A-3 Bonds.
-In addition, the Authority anticipates using all of the Tender Ceiling not used to purchase Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes pursuant to this Invitation to redeem Series 2004A-3 Notes, in part by lot, at a redemption price equal to par, plus accrued interest, on February 1, 2012.

-Furthermore, to the extent that the Authority is unable to purchase Bond and Notes issued pursuant to the Master Bond Resolution through open market purchases, privately negotiated transactions, subsequent invitations to offer, tender offers, exchange offers or otherwise, the Authority may be required to redeem Bond and Notes issued pursuant to the Master Bond Resolution in the future at par, including Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes.
+The Authority has previously redeemed Bond and Notes issued pursuant to the Master Bond Resolution at par, including Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes.
+In addition, the Authority anticipates using some, or all, of the corresponding Tender Ceilings not used to purchase Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes, as applicable, pursuant to this Invitation to redeem the corresponding Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds as described under the caption "Introduction" herein.
+Furthermore, to the extent that the Authority is unable to purchase Bonds and Notes issued pursuant to the Master Bond Resolution through open market purchases, privately negotiated transactions, subsequent invitations to offer, tender offers, exchange offers or otherwise, the Authority may be required to redeem Bonds and Notes issued pursuant to the Master Bond Resolution in the future at par, including Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes.